Session - Healthy Lifestyle App

 Many people spend multiple hours, exposed to extensive screen time.
 Whether on our mobile devices, computers, and televisions.
 We all live busy lifestyles where we are bombarded with imagery and sound.
 A cocktail of sensory overload.

 In our daily usage, users are exposed to sensitive or negative content during the late night hours, when they should be sleeping.
-Most devices emit a It does not bode well for our natural sleep patterns.
+Most devices emit a blue light that does not bode well for our natural sleep patterns.
 Symptoms of eye strain, headaches, anxiety, and stress can accumulate the next day.

 GIVE THE USER A HARD RESET NEAR THE END OF THE DAY.